14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 Kettle-on-top-of-gas-stove-thats-turned-on

-Not only will they save your cents from being spent, but you’ll also be doing a good turn for the environment. 🌲
+Not only will they save your cents from being spent, but you’ll also be doing a good deed for the environment. 🌲

 12. Air dry your clothes

 Using one less appliance will make a world of difference.
-Skip out on the tumble-drying and create a clothing line around your room instead of fairy lights.
+Skip out on the tumble-drying and invest in a humble clothing stand.

 Clothes-hanging-on-rack-indoors